MathewMorrow/STM32-SD-Logging-DMA/README.md

 **Link to my FPV drone hardware and Firmware project - THIS REPO IS PRIVATE AT THIS TIME**
 [**RubyFlight Project**](https://github.com/MathewMorrow/rubyflight.git/)
-This hardware+firmware project represent 500+ hours of my personal time outside of my day job as a Sr. Electrical Eng.
+This hardware+firmware project represent 500+ hours of my time outside of my day job as a Sr. Electrical Eng.
 Once I have more thoroughly documented and cleaned up the project I will make it public.

 # How the code works